Disclaimers are in Part 1

 There was some truth in that.
 It was just close enough to the memories of her own childhood to sting.
 But Isabelle ignored the remark.
 Xena was no imaginary childhood companion!

 "Do you really think I could make a character come to life in a story the way I did with Xena?
 I'm not much of a writer, let's face it.
 All my stories so far have just been flat and boring.
-But not this one, Mitch, because I had help.
+But not this one, Lil, because I had help.
 Because she gave it depth."
-God, Mitch, please believe me!
+God, Lilli, please believe me!

-She was aware of how ludicrous it must sound to him.
+Isabelle was well aware of how ludicrous it must sound to anyone else.
 If only she had proof!
 "And when those thugs attacked me, do you think I would have had a chance in Tartarus against them?
 I have no idea how to fight, you know that.
 If she hadn't helped me, I wouldn't be standing here arguing with you."

 "And just how did she do that, if she's a ghost?
 Did she go and beat them up, the way she ran me through with her sword?
 Listen to yourself, Isa!"